Peter Hook

 Peter Hook (born 13 February 1956) is an English musician.
 He is the former bassist and co-founder of the post-punk band Joy Division and its successor New Order.
 He often used the bass as a lead instrument, playing melodies on the high strings with a signature heavy chorus effect.

 Along with Bernard Sumner, Hook formed the band which was to become Joy Division in 1976.
 Following the death of lead singer Ian Curtis in 1980, the band reformed as New Order; Hook played bass with the band until 2007.
+In 2026, Hook was inducted into the Rock and Roll Hall of Fame as a member of Joy Division/New Order after two previous nominations.

 Hook has recorded one album with Revenge (One True Passion), two albums with Monaco (Music for Pleasure and Monaco) and one album with Freebass (It's a Beautiful Life), serving as bassist, keyboardist and lead vocalist.
 He is currently the lead singer and one of the bassists for Peter Hook & the Light.

 Biography

 Early life

-Hook was born Peter Woodhead on 13 February 1956, in Broughton, Salford, Lancashire, to Irene (née Acton; 1928–2000), and John Woodhead (1926–2005).
+Hook was born Peter Woodhead on 13 February 1956, in Broughton, Salford, Lancashire, to Irene (née Acton), and John Woodhead.
 His parents divorced in 1959 when he was three years old.
-He and his brother Christopher were brought up by his maternal grandmother Alicia Acton (née Chapman; 1896–1968) until 1962, when his mother remarried Ernest William Hook (1914–1988).
+He and his brother Christopher were brought up by his maternal grandmother Alicia Acton (née Chapman) until 1962, when his mother remarried Ernest William Hook.
 Like his bandmate Bernard Sumner, he took his stepfather's surname, although in contrast to his friend he kept it, even creating his nickname, "Hooky", from it.
 Because of his stepfather's work, he spent part of his childhood in Jamaica before returning to Salford, where he attended Salford Grammar School.